Have you observed the frequency with which your pet scratches and licks its body? Have you noticed any abnormal bumps or sores on their skin?

 Female dogs with many litters are more prone to this infection between their mammary glands.

-So, cleaning and drying your dog’s skin folds after bathing or swimming activities is important.
-This will prevent any moisture buildup that could lead to pyoderma.
+So, it is important to clean and dry your dog’s skin folds after bathing or swimming.
+This will prevent moisture buildup that could lead to pyoderma.

 Symptoms of Pyoderma